Sustainability

 Why Scheduled Maintenance Fails

-Traditional IT maintenance happens on a schedule: quarterly patches, annual upgrades, periodic reviews.
+Traditional IT maintenance happens on a schedule: quarterly patches, annual upgrades.
 This approach fails catastrophically for AI.
+A model trained once a year will fail long before that year ends.
+The world moves too fast.

 The Continuous Learning Paradigm